THE NOUN

 Valentine's DayRamadan

-Independece DayChristmas
+Independence DayChristmas

 Labour DayMemorial Day

-Falg DayThanksgiving
+Flag DayThanksgiving

 Republic DayVeteran's Day

-The names of famous places, buildings and monuments are proper nouns.
+The names of famous places, buildings, and monuments are proper nouns.

 The Taj MahalThe Statue of Liberty